Components of discriminants for systems of equations and irreducibility of determinants

-These observations allow us to choose convenient tuples for subsequent proofs and use the results of Section \ref{Section.
+These observations allow us to choose convenient tuples for subsequent proofs and to use the results of Section \ref{Section.
 Combinatorial Review}.
-In the sequel, we suppose that the linear span of the tuple $\mathscr{A}$ equals the dual lattice, $\langle\mathscr{A}\rangle=M$.
-Also, we will use the notation $T(\mathscr{A})$ for the torus $T(N).$
+In the sequel, we assume that the linear span of the tuple $\mathscr{A}$ equals the dual lattice, $\langle\mathscr{A}\rangle=M$.
+For the torus $T(N)$ we use the notation $T(\mathscr{A})$.